⨞ Large Left Triangle Operator

 How to type Large Left Triangle Operator on Mac / Windows / Linux?

-Windows: Use the Emoji Panel (Win + .) or copy/paste ⨞.
+Windows: Use the Emoji Panel (Win + .), the Character Map app, or copy/paste ⨞.

 macOS: Use Character Viewer (Control + Command + Space) and search by name, or copy/paste.